marlatte/battleship/pseudo.md

 ## Bottom Up

 -   What are the building blocks of your program?
 What units will it have?
-    -   Ship
+    -   Ship factory
         -   length, health, vert?
         -   hit(): --health
         -   isSunk(): check health < 1
+        -   TEST each output
     -   GameBoard
+        -   Declare ships: Carrier, Battleship, Destroyer, Sub, Patrol(x2)
         -   Each player gets an offenseBoard and a defenseBoard
+            -   Squares numbered 0-99
+            -   defenseBoard = coordinate lookup: {player: {"2": Destroyer}}, etc.
-            -   Stored as offense = {player: [...], comp: [...]}, etc.
+            -   Stored as offenseBoard = {player: [0, 0, 2], comp: [...]}, etc.
                 -   Numbers for offenseBoard: 0: empty, 1: miss, 2: hit
-            -   Numbers for defenseBoard: 0: empty, 1: ship
+        -   Placement
+            -   TEST calculations
+    -   GameController
+        -   placement phase
-    -   GamePlay
+        -   playRound phase
 -   List out any tools, methods, or patterns you want to use.
     -   Pubsub
 -   Mark places where you'll use Unit Tests.